-“A romantic tropical retreat in the northeast of the island with cosy self-catering wooden lodges and a dash of Zen”
+“A romantic mountain retreat in the northeast of the island with cosy self-catering wooden lodges and total tranquillity”

 - The setting: tropical gardens, paddling ducks and an all-pervading sense of serenity